OakFrame/scraps-js/README.md

-Run `scraps.html` in your browser, type some code, slide the slider.
+Run `scraps.html` in your browser.

+//TODO

 License: MIT \
 With love, from Dallas